smckissock/fec/README.md

 ---

 ### Import
+- Setup database, initial tables, and environment variables with this [sql script](./import/setup_db.sql)

-Tables are [created](https://github.com/smckissock/fec/blob/main/import/RAW_TABLES.sql) that have match the ciource data, with additions of timestamps, source filenames, and source row numbers.
+- The tables match the source data, with additions of timestamps, source filenames, and source row numbers.
 Another column for the 2 year election cycle is also added because it is required by the build dimensional tables.

 | Heading from [FEC Website](https://www.fec.gov/data/browse-data/?tab=bulk-data) | Snowflake Table | Description | Records (2000-2026) |